Delaware • New Jersey • Pennsylvania

 Delaware DNREC's Environmental Education Programs - Provides a general overview of various programs offered by DNREC and contacts for additional information.

 National Park Service (NPS) Delaware Water Gap National Recreation Area's "For Kids" Page - Did the Delaware River cut the Gap?
-Find out here!
-For a more detailed explanation about the geology of the Gap, the NPS provides a fact sheet (pdf).
+Find out by reading "What's a Water Gap?" (pdf).

 EcoExpress provides teachers with classroom materials and resources that are tied to Pennsylvania teaching standards and requirements.
 Create an account (free) and log-in to see all this burgeoning site has to offer!
 EcoExpress is a program of GreenTreks Network.